3point14guy/notes/19_twitter_d1/19_twitter_d1.md

 And then there's the validation errors we set for the Tweets.
 What if we wanted to customize the error messages?

 #### YAML
+**Y**et **A**nother **M**arkup **L**anguage
 In the config folder, down into the locales folder, you'll find a file called "en.yml".

-This file can store the verbiage for our error messages;
+This file's intended use is for translating your app into other languages.
+This file acts as a data store for translations for Active Record's error_messages_for Helper and we are going to co-opt this feature to put in some more custom error messages (in English.)

-some messages, like for length, will have to remain in the model.
+Some messages, like for length, will have to remain in the model.

 **config/locales/en.yml**
 ```yaml